Scroll Down To Order

 December

 Dec 1---Four Japanese carriers are detected by main fleet intelligence officer of the Pacific Adm.
 E. Layton to be near Formosa (Taiwan) and in the Mandates.
 Station C is composed of some 75 counterintelligence experts.
 Station H about 140.
 Station N in Washington DC about 300.
 Pago Pago, Samoa, Midway, Dutch Harbor (Alaska) has some 33 RDF specialists. (see vol 1 A Toast For You and Me, America's Participation, Sacrifice and Victory).
-President Roosevelt is given four Purple intercepts, one from Nov.
+President Roosevelt received four Purple intercepts, one from Nov.
 28: “In a few days, US-Japan negotiations will be defacto ruptured.
 Do not wish you to give the impression that negotiations are broken off.”
 Japanese call signs are changed again.
 [First time a change of Japanese code occurred within a month; over 20,000 call signs, including 5-Num were changed.]
-Agent Yoshikawa sends first of his 10 messages of Dec via RCA to Tokyo.
+Agent Yoshikawa sends first of his 10 messages of Dec. via RCA to Tokyo.
 ONI language specialist Carr out with the flu, only Maxon left to encode.
 Rochefort by this date made privy to secret RCA arrangement between RCA and FDR.
-One of two governing houses of Japan, the Cabinet, secretly presents to Emperor Hirohito the final decision to open hostilities against the U.S., Great Britain and Holland (Dec 2 in Tokyo).
-Japan publicly rejects the Hull proposals (see vol 1).
+One of two governing houses of Japan, the Cabinet, secretly presents to Emperor Hirohito the final decision to open hostilities against the U.S., Great Britain and Holland (Dec.
+2 in Tokyo).
+Japan publicly rejects the Hull proposals (see vol. 1).
 A Purple dispatch is sent to Japanese attaches in Berlin warning Hitler and Ribbentrop that war may break between Anglo-Saxon nations and Japan “quicker than anyone dreams” however, negotiations in Washington DC are continuing.
-Station H averages about 42 messages/hour 24 hrs.
+Station H averages about 42 messages/hour 24 hours.

 Dec 2---Second straight day, Leslie Grogan assistant radio operator on board the SS “Lurline” makes a log of bearings of strange wireless signals from northern Pacific, and broadcasts from shore stations in Japan beaming toward the Northeast Pacific.
 Climb Mt.
 Niitaka 1208 intercepted at Station C and Station H at 1:30 am, but it is unclear if Kimmel read this later nor what it means.
 German U-boat "U-43" sinks unarmed U.S. tanker "Astral", no survivors.
 Some German units are about 12 miles from the Kremlin.
 Pres.
-Roosevelt laces diplomatic inquiry to Japan about her increased strength of her troops in Indochina.
+Roosevelt laces diplomatic inquiry to Japan about her increased strength of her troops in Indo-China.
 No reply given until Dec.
 5. Japanese under #902 specified 5-Num version 7 would still be used alongside version 8.

 Dec 3---Japanese Foreign Ministry orders their Honolulu spies to destroy their code systems, excludes Otei, extended to listening posts in North America except the embassy in Washington DC so that final instructions could be received.
 Station H intercepts 6 messages from Radio Tokyo to Japanese units in South China/Formosa area.
 The SS “Lurline” docks in Honolulu and Grogan presents a transcript of his broadcasts and RDF findings to naval Lieut.
 Commander George Pease; Pease died in a 1945 airplane crash.
 Note: the “Lurline” episode is built from Grogan's account, the only inconclusive facts in this chronology.
 According to public records, Roosevelt receives a final monograph, the last one before the attack.
 Station V on Pago Pago, 1500 miles east of Australia, picks up message of submarine "I-10" missing a scout plane.
 U.S. merchantship "Sagadahoc" is torpedoed and sunk by German submarine "U-124" in South Atlantic; 1 death.